Blog Co Founders

 What a co-founder agreement covers

-A complete co-founder agreement addresses nine areas.
+A complete co-founder agreement addresses eleven areas.
 Skip any of them and you’re leaving a gap that will surface at the worst possible time.

 Co-founder agreement sections